KBNLresearch/kb-iw/README.md

 ## Licensing

 KBiw is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Parts of the code were inspired by the Bodeleian's [Image Processing](https://github.com/bodleian/image-processing) library.
+Parts of the code were inspired by the Bodleian's [Image Processing](https://github.com/bodleian/image-processing) library.